Sarcasm/irony-mode/README.md

 ## Usage

-On the first run, `irony-mode` will ask you to build and install `irony-server`
+On the first run, `irony-mode` will ask you to build and install `irony-server`.
-using: `M-x irony-install-server RET`.
+To do so, type `M-x irony-install-server RET`.

 In order to provide context sensitive and accurate information, `irony-mode` needs to know about the compiler flags used to parse the current buffer.
 The